folio-org/raml-module-builder/README.md

 the `InitAPIs` interface.
 You must implement the `init(Vertx vertx, Context context, Handler<AsyncResult<Boolean>> resultHandler)`.
-Currently the implementation should sit in the `com.sling.rest.impl` package in the implementing project.
+Currently the implementation should sit in the `com.folio.rest.impl` package in the implementing project.
 The implementation will run during verticle deployment.
 The verticle will not complete deployment until the init() completes.
 The init() function can do anything basically. but it must call back the Handler.
 For example: